TTK4145/Exercise5/README.md

 Note that the guards on entries cannot use the parameters in their conditions.
 This means we have to have separate entries for each priority, since having just a single entry `allocate(priority: Integer; value: out Resource)` would not be able to distinguish between high and low priority.

  - You will find starter code in [the `protectedobject` folder](/protectedobject).
+   - Note that this code does *not* have any built-in tests for the execution order!
+You will have to check this manually.
  - You will need [an Ada compiler](https://www.adacore.com/download).
 Compile the code with `gnatmake protectobj.adb`.
  - Alternatively, try an online compiler.
 In order of most to least promising:
    [OneCompiler](https://onecompiler.com/ada/3wtpw5fr4) (pre-loaded)